bigspring/munch/README.md

 instructions
 ------------

-Run the script from Terminal to install munch:
+Run the script from your repo to install munch:
 ```
 ./munch.py
 ```